 |SPCH 1311||Introduction to Speech Communication||3|

 |ABDR 2537||Structural Analysis and Damage Repair V||5|

 |ABDR 2380||Cooperative Education - Autobody/Collision and Repair Technology/Technician OR||3|

 |ABDR 2388||Internship - Autobody/Collision and Repair Technology/Technician||(3)|

-++Natural Science Elective - must be selected from the AAS Core Options for Natural Science.
++MATH Elective - must be selected from the AAS Core Options for Mathematics.

 NOTE: Some students enrolling in this program may plan to transfer to a four-year institution.
 They should consult with an advisor or counselor regarding transfer requirements and to indentify how courses will transfer to the four-year institution of their choice.